techtanzeel/collado-io/src/markdown/blog/ironhack-experience/index.md

 ![Coding at Ironhack](coding-ironhack.jpg "Coding at Ironhack")

-Going on with the razors analysis, the only player that comes to mind that is growing like a rocket, curiously enough, is [Harry’s](https://www.harrys.com/).
+Going on with the razors analysis, the only player that comes to mind that is growing like a rocket, curiously enough, is [Harry's](https://www.harrys.com/).
 The blueprint for how to enter a mature, saturated market, leveraging technology in order to enhance the customer experience.
-Harry’s is not a software company, but I would bet that employs plenty of software engineers and their digital strategy is core to understand their success.
+Harry's is not a software company, but I would bet that employs plenty of software engineers and their digital strategy is core to understand their success.

 ## Earn Their Success: Speak Tech